SamsungLabs/nb-asr/README.md

 ## Using the dataset

-All relevant files can be downaloded from the `releases` page in this repo.
+All relevant files can be downloded from the `releases` page in this repo.

 We provide a `Dataset` class as the top-level interface to querying the datasets (although the user is free to read the pickle files on their own).
 The `Dataset` class is primarily used to deal with training datasets but it has an option to also piggy-back benchmarking and static datasets for convenience.